Nursing: Accelerated Second Degree

 - Admission to Coppin State University (CSU) through the Office of Admissions> Apply online

-- Admission [FALL only] to the Helene Fuld School of Nursing (HFSON) in the College of Health Professions (CHP) through the Student Affairs and Retention Office (STAR).
+- Competitive Admission Process [FALL only] to the Helene Fuld School of Nursing (HFSON) in the College of Health Professions (CHP) through the Student Affairs and Retention Office (STAR).
 Application

 - EARLY Decision Deadline = December 1st each year